maarxx/SmarterScheduling/README.md

 You want them to go to sleep when they are tired, and then wake up when they are rested.
 Easy enough.

-Then you want them to go to your Dining Room / Recreation Room, to Eat and to Joy to improve their Mood for a while.
-This room also has great Beauty, Comfort, and Space.
-They love it here.
-Their Moods start to improve.
+Then you want them to go to your Dining Room / Recreation Room, to Eat and to Recreation to improve their Mood for a while.

-Then their Recreation hits maximum.

-But this is where it starts to go wrong.

-They leave the room as soon as their Recreation is full, even if their overall Mood is still low.
-They had great scores in Beauty, Comfort, and Space, but the deltas hadn't yet caught up, and you wanted them to stay a little longer, even after their Recreation was full.

-You wanted them to stay until their overall Mood had caught up with the awesome room.
-Only THEN did you want them to leave.

 Then you want them to go Work for a while, ideally continuously until they have to Sleep.
 And then repeat the process.

-And if, while they're out, their Recreation or overall Mood hits a critically low threshold, you want them to go back to your awesome Dining / Recreation room, and stay there, *not* just until thier *Recreation* is full, but until their *overall Mood* has peaked.

 #### The concept is simple, but this is difficult to execute in vanilla.